Kristina Axén Olin

-Anna Kristina Axén Olin (née Axén; born 21 October 1962) is a Swedish Moderate politician and a member of the Riksdag, she is currently serving as a member and the Second vice-speaker of the Education Committee.
-She currently takes up seat number 244 in the Riksdag.
+Anna Kristina Axén Olin (née Axén; born 21 October 1962) is a Swedish politician and a member of the Riksdag, she is currently serving as a member and the Second vice-speaker of the Education Committee.
+She is a member of the Moderate Party and currently takes up seat number 244 in the Riksdag.
 She was a member of the Justice Committee from her entry in the Riksdag until February 2019.
 She held the post of mayor of Stockholm between 2006 and 2008, being the city's second female mayor.
 She also served as deputy chairman of the party from 2003 to 2009, when she was replaced by Beatrice Ask.

 Biography

 Kristina Axén Olin is the daughter of the sea captain Jan Bertil Axén, born 1933 and secretary Gunnel Birgitta, born 1936.
 Axén Olin is a trained music teacher and was previously principal for Maria Elementar, a private school in the Stockholm district of Södermalm.
 She was previously married to the communications consultant and entrepreneur Mats Olin.
 Axén Olin announced his resignation as finance councilor and Moderate group leader in the municipal council on April 16, 2008.

 She currently lives with her husband and three children in the suburban borough of Enskede.